 Issy’s cold has worsened again so she heads back to the hotel to rest up.
 I head off around the rim of the caldera to Skaros Rock, which is a large outcrop jutting out from the cliff face.
 Access is via several hundred steps down to its base, then up several hundred more steps to a ledge near the top.
 I try to find a way up to the very top but this looks like a job for people with ropes and crampons.
 Others are also looking for the way up, and they ask me if I can help them find it.
 I‘m not sure why they think I’ll know.
 One young man does find a route, but it seems that it involves hanging upside down while supporting yourself by your fingernails.
 I think Issy would probably kill me if I fell off and died so early in our trip, so I decide to leave this one to the professionals.
 There's evidence of a settlement here at some stage,

 and I remember Kostas telling us that the people who lived here left in the mid 1850s because of constant earthquakes.
 This isn’t all that surprising; I can't imagine too many worse places to be if the ground started to shake.
 Apparently the rock has a Maltese connection; someone bought an icon of the Virgin Mary here from my beloved’s tiny island homeland at some stage.
 I hope it liked earthquakes.

-On the way back I see a professional photo shoot involving a model doing weird yoga poses on the roof of a church.
+I pass a professional photo shoot involving an attractive young lady doing weird yoga poses on the roof of a church.
 I take a picture of her.
-I'm not sure I'm supposed to take photos of professional models for free, so I run away quickly before anyone has a chance to ask me for money.
+I'm not sure I'm supposed to take photos of professional models for free, so I run away quickly before anyone notices what I’m doing.

-Issy is getting worse instead of better.
-She launches into antibiotics while I get some take away gyros and bread for our dinner.
+Issy‘s getting worse instead of better.
+She launches into antibiotics while I‘m dispatched to collect a takeaway meal of gyros and Greek bread.

 ; mem: 1.3mb